sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/containers.md

   - Check that binaries are runnable inside the image
 - Default publishing target (`oci_push` rules)
   - They all refer to our internal registry.
-  - Please note that only enterprise and necessary OSS variants are published.
+  - Please note that only enterprise variant is published.

 The first two layers are handled by Wolfi and the rest if handled by Bazel.